Workers' Party of Korea: Kim Jong Il's rule (1980–2011)

-On 8 July 1997, the three-year mourning period for Kim Il-sung ended.
-Later that year, on 8 October, Kim Jong-il was appointed to the newly established office of General Secretary of the Workers' Party of Korea.
-There was considerable discussion by foreign experts about why Kim Jong-il was appointed General Secretary of the Workers' Party of Korea, instead of succeeding his father as General Secretary of the Central Committee of the Workers' Party of Korea.
-In a clear breach of the WPK rules, Kim Jong-il was appointed WPK General Secretary in a joint announcement by the 6th Central Committee and the CMC rather than elected by a plenum of the Central Committee.
-Although it was believed that Kim Jong-il would call a congress shortly after his appointment (to elect a new WPK leadership), he did not.
+On 8 July 1997, the three-year mourning period for Kim Il Sung ended.
+Later that year, on 8 October, Kim Jong Il was appointed to the newly established office of General Secretary of the Workers' Party of Korea.
+There was considerable discussion by foreign experts about why Kim Jong Il was appointed General Secretary of the Workers' Party of Korea, instead of succeeding his father as General Secretary of the Central Committee of the Workers' Party of Korea.
+In a clear breach of the WPK rules, Kim Jong Il was appointed WPK General Secretary in a joint announcement by the 6th Central Committee and the CMC rather than elected by a plenum of the Central Committee.
+Although it was believed that Kim Jong Il would call a congress shortly after his appointment (to elect a new WPK leadership), he did not.
 The WPK would not be revitalized organizationally until the 3rd Conference in 2010.

-Until then, Kim Jong-il ruled as an autocrat; only in WPK institutions considered important were new members and leaders appointed to take the place of dying officials.
+Until then, Kim Jong Il ruled as an autocrat; only in WPK institutions considered important were new members and leaders appointed to take the place of dying officials.
 The 10th Supreme People's Assembly convened on 5 September 1998, amended the North Korean constitution.
 The amended constitution made the National Defense Commission (NDC), previously responsible for supervising the military, the highest state organ.
 Although the new constitution gave the cabinet and the NDC more independence from WPK officials, it did not weaken the party.
-Kim Jong-il remained WPK General Secretary, controlling the Organization and Guidance Department (OGD) and other institutions.
+Kim Jong Il remained WPK General Secretary, controlling the Organization and Guidance Department (OGD) and other institutions.
 While the central WPK leadership composition was not renewed in a single stroke until 2010, the WPK retained its important role as a mass organization.

 On 26 June 2010, the Politburo announced that it was summoning delegates for the 3rd Conference, with its official explanation of the need to "reflect the demands of the revolutionary development of the Party, which is facing critical changes in bringing about the strong and prosperous state and Juche development."
 The conference met on 28 September, revising the party rules and electing (and dismissing) members of the Central Committee, the Secretariat, the Politburo, the Presidium and other bodies.
-The WPK removed a sentence from the preamble which expressed the party's commitment "to building a communist society", replacing it with a new adherence to Songun, the "military-first" policies developed by Kim Jong-il.
-Kim Jong-un was confirmed as heir apparent; Vice Marshal Ri Yong-ho and General Kim Kyong-hui (Kim Jong-il's sister) were appointed to leading positions in the Korean People's Army and the WPK to help him consolidate power.
-The following year, on 17 December 2011, Kim Jong-il died.
+Kim Jong Un was confirmed as heir apparent; Vice Marshal Ri Yong-ho and General Kim Kyong-hui (Kim Jong Il's sister) were appointed to leading positions in the Korean People's Army and the WPK to help him consolidate power.
+The following year, on 17 December 2011, Kim Jong Il died.